 Mothballs are a common home remedy due to their pesticidal properties and ability to negate other bad smells.
 The problem is that mothballs are themselves rather unpleasant smelling and tend to leave that odor behind long after the balls themselves dissolve.

-Getting rid of that mothball smell isn’t difficult, and there are some great tried-and-true remedies out there.
+Getting rid of that mothball smell can be difficult in many cases, but there are some great tried-and-true remedies out there.

 What do Mothballs Smell Like?

-While different people often answer this question differently, the basic consensus is that it initially has a sweet smell which soon becomes pungent the longer you’re exposed to it.
+While different people often answer this question differently, the basic consensus is that the scent of mothballs initially has a sweet smell which soon becomes pungent the longer you’re exposed to it.

-As the fumes are toxic and can cause physical and neurological damage with over-exposure, it’s best to get rid of the smell, when possible.
+As the fumes are toxic and can cause physical and neurological damage with over-exposure, it’s best to quickly get rid of the smell of mothballs, when possible.

 How Long do Mothballs Last?

 When exposed to the elements, a mothball will generally last for between four and six weeks.
-However, the fumes can last much longer, allowing mothballs to effectively last for several years if in a properly sealed container.
+However, the fumes can last much longer, allowing mothballs to effectively last for several years if in an airtight container.
+The smell from clothing exposed to mothballs most commonly lasts until they’re washed.

 Getting Rid of the Mothball Smell

-While it’s possible to wait out the mothball smell, this isn’t recommended, in no small part because the poisonous residue will remain after the smell dissipates.
+While it’s possible to wait out that awful mothball smell, this isn’t recommended – in no small part because the poisonous residue will remain even after the smell dissipates.
 The good news is that getting rid of that stench is fairly simple and involves products you likely already have in your home.

 From Your Clothing

-Vinegar is your best friend when it comes to washable clothes.
-You can either soak the clothes in an equal mix of water and vinegar overnight, or run a cycle in the washer using vinegar instead of detergent, followed by a cycle using detergent.
+White vinegar is your best friend when it comes to washable clothes.
+You can either soak the clothes in an equal mix of water and vinegar overnight.
+Alternatively, you can run a cycle in the washer using a cup of vinegar instead of laundry detergent, followed by a cycle using your regular detergent.
 For delicates, you can also use a spray bottle instead of soaking.

 An alternative to vinegar is unchlorinated bleach, although this is best reserved for whites or more durable materials such as jeans.